SaadSaid158/SaadSaid158/README.md

 # 💫 About Me:<br>

 ### I am currently studying cybersecurity and building a career for penetration testing and red teaming.
-Alongside that I build random small and enjoy modding my Nintendo Switch.
+Alongside that I build random small projects and enjoy modding my Nintendo Switch.

 ---